 Professor Ève Morisi

-Her first book, Albert Camus contre la peine de mort (Gallimard, 2011; pref. by Robert Badinter), collected all of Camus’s writings on the death penalty.
+Her first book, Albert Camus contre la peine de mort (Gallimard, 2011; pref. by abolitionist lawyer and Minister of Justice Robert Badinter), collected all of Camus’s writings on the death penalty.
 It includes previously-unpublished material and presents the writer’s defence of numerous men condemned to death during Franco’s dictatorship, WWII and the purges that marked the Libération in France, the Greek Civil War, the repression perpetrated in Eastern Europe under Stalinism, and the Algerian War of Independence.
-This volume was the basis for a public exhibition that Professor Morisi curated at the Centre Albert Camus in Aix-en-Provence in 2012.
+This publication earned the support of Amnesty International, led to public lectures supported by such institutions as the Red Cross and the Memorial Site of the Camp des Milles, and provided the basis for a public exhibition that Professor Morisi curated at the Centre Albert Camus in Aix-en-Provence in 2012.

 Albert Camus, le souci des autres (Classiques Garnier, 2013), her second book, investigated some of the ways in which Camus’s works and thought reject exclusion and establish a minimal threshold of the human.
 It showed that this author revives the polysemy, etymology, and mythology of “souci” (meaning both “care” and “concern”) while also highlighting the limits of such ethics and activism through a close examination of his journalism, fiction, correspondence, and public interventions.
 This essay was complemented by an edited volume on the broader question of Camus et l’éthique (Classiques Garnier, 2014).

 Professor Morisi is fortunate to have been awarded a number of awards and prizes in support of her research by such organizations as Princeton University’s Center for Human Values, the Phi Beta Kappa Society, the South Central Modern Language Association, and the European Institutes for Advanced Study.